frappe/manual_erpnext_com/manual_erpnext_com/www/contents/accounts/advance-payment-entry.md

-To link the Sales Invoice to the Journal Voucher which mentions the advance payment entry, click on ‘Get Advances Received’.
+To link the Sales Invoice to the Journal Entry which mentions the advance payment entry, click on ‘Get Advances Received’.
 Allocate the amount of advance in the advances table.
 The accounting will be adjusted accordingly.